 What is the legal status of immigrants in the U.S.?

-Most immigrants (76%) are in the country legally, while a quarter are unauthorized.
-In 2015, 44% were naturalized U.S. citizens.
+Most immigrants (76%) are in the country legally, while a quarter are unauthorized, according to new Pew Research Center estimates based on census data adjusted for undercount.
+In 2016, 45% were naturalized U.S. citizens.

-Some 27% of immigrants were permanent residents and 5% were temporary residents.
-Another 24% of all immigrants were unauthorized immigrants in 2015.
+Some 27% of immigrants were permanent residents and 5% were temporary residents in 2016.
+Another 24% of all immigrants were unauthorized immigrants.
 From 1990 to 2007, the unauthorized immigrant population tripled in size – from 3.5 million to a record high of 12.2 million.
 During the Great Recession, the number declined by 1 million and since then has leveled off.
-In 2015, there were 11 million unauthorized immigrants in the U.S., accounting for 3.4% of the nation’s population.
+In 2016, there were 10.7 million unauthorized immigrants in the U.S., accounting for 3.3% of the nation’s population.

-The decline in the unauthorized immigrant population is due largely to a fall in the number from Mexico – the single largest group of unauthorized immigrants in the U.S. Between 2007 and 2015, this group decreased by more than 1 million.
-Meanwhile, this decline was partly offset by a rise in the number from Central America, Asia and sub-Saharan Africa.
+The decline in the unauthorized immigrant population is due largely to a fall in the number from Mexico – the single largest group of unauthorized immigrants in the U.S. Between 2007 and 2016, this group decreased by more than 1 million.
+Meanwhile, there was a rise in the number from Central America.

 Do all lawful immigrants choose to become U.S. citizens?

 Not all lawful permanent residents choose to pursue U.S. citizenship.
 Those who wish to do so may apply after meeting certain requirements, including having lived in the U.S. for five years.
-In fiscal year 2016, 971,242 immigrants applied for naturalization.
-The number of naturalization applications has climbed in recent years, though the annual totals remain below those seen in previous years.
+In fiscal year 2017, 986,851 immigrants applied for naturalization.
+The number of naturalization applications has climbed in recent years, though the annual totals remain below the 1.4 million applications filed in 2007.

 Who is arriving today?